tayloraswift/swift-png/notes/improving-deflate-compression-ratio.md

 > A symbol histogram from the test image `rgb8-color-nonphotographic.png`, compressed by Swift *PNG*, with match thresholding turned off.
 It has visible harmonic banding in the vertical (distance) direction, but not the horizontal (length) direction.

-## v. improvement: greedy matching
+## v. improvement: better LZ77 algorithm

 With only a few exceptions, all of the test images compress to within 102 percent of the baseline with the improved algorithm in the last section.
 The two outliers are the 8-bit RGB monochrome images, which are still compressing about 10 percent worse than the baseline.
 By looking at their symbol histograms, we can see why that’s happening: